Slack Workspaces

-The Slack workspace app lets you connect a Slack workspace to Bnder so users can work from Slack and still see the same workspace in the app.
+The Slack workspace app connects a Slack team to Bnder so members can receive updates, use Slack commands, and open the same Bnder workspace in the app.

 When does a Slack workspace appear in the app?